What is MOD TOD video format?

 Standard definition (SD) video is stored in MPEG program stream container files with MOD extension; in most other systems these files have extension MPG or MPEG.
 High definition (HD) video is stored in MPEG transport stream container files with TOD extension; in most other systems these files have M2T extension.

 MOD video can be viewed on a computer with a player that is capable of reproducing MPEG-2 video.
-This video can be easily authored for watching on a DVD player, like WinX DVD Player, without recompression, because it is fully compliant with DVD-video standard.
+This video can be easily authored for watching on a DVD player, like 5KPlayer, without recompression, because it is fully compliant with DVD-video standard.
 And TOD format is comparable with AVCHD, but cannot be directly played on consumer video equipment.
-Media files must be packaged into distribution formats like HD DVD or Blu-ray Disc, using authoring software.
+Media files must be packaged into distribution formats like HD DVD or Blu-ray, with authoring software.